OnurGumus/onurgumus.github.io/_posts/2020-11-25-Fable-Web-Components.md

 ```

 Wait a sec!
 Why am I importing bulma like this in the first place?
 Can I not just put a **link** tag to my parent HTML document.
 Unfortunately you cannot.
-This is because Shadow dom will not allow you to pass the styles through it.
+This is because shadow dom will not allow you to pass the styles through it.
 That means you cannot influence this component's CSS from outside.
-But the way we use it can cause some duplication.
+But the way we use, it can cause some duplication.
 If every component we have using bulma, we would import bulma over and over again.
 Yes, this is some drawback and the solution to this problem is

 [Constructable StyleSheets](https://developers.google.com/web/updates/2019/02/constructable-stylesheets) which allows the browser to reuse the same style without reparsing it.
 Unfortunately at the moment, Firefox and Safari do not support it.
 So this is why I prefer to import the styles as above.

-After that we set the inner template to our collected style
+After that we set the inner template to our collected style:

 ```fsharp